Tomorrowland (Disney Parks): New Tomorrowland: 1994–present

-Tomorrowland went through a drastic change in 1994.
+The new Tomorrowland went through a drastic change in 1994.
 It now resembles Tomorrowland from Disneyland in California slightly, but with more color.
 Many of the attractions changed.
-Some classic Tomorrowland attractions that have closed in Disneyland still live on at the Magic Kingdom, including the Tomorrowland Transit Authority PeopleMover and the Carousel of Progress, which was moved from Disneyland to Walt Disney World in 1975.
-A portion of Walt Disney's model display of the Experimental Prototype Community of Tomorrow, the first incarnation of what would become Epcot, is also used as a display visible only from the Tomorrowland Transit Authority PeopleMover, until it change the name into PeopleMover in 2022.
+Some classic Tomorrowland attractions that have closed in Disneyland still live on at the Magic Kingdom, including the Tomorrowland Transit Authority PeopleMover (renamed in 2022 to PeopleMover) and the Carousel of Progress, which was moved from Disneyland to Walt Disney World in 1975.
+A portion of Walt Disney's model display of the Experimental Prototype Community of Tomorrow, the first incarnation of what would become Epcot, is also used as a display visible only from the PeopleMover.

 For most of its history, Tomorrowland's color scheme was predominantly white with soft blues, creating a retro-modernist landscape.
 Huge monolithic towers, spires, and clean lines completed the futuristic look.
 In 1994, using inspiration from Discoveryland at Disneyland Paris, Tomorrowland was completely re-built and altered to resemble a galactic spaceport as it would have been envisioned by the science-fiction comic strips of the early 20th century, like Flash Gordon and Buck Rogers.
 Tomorrowland has since been given a much more metallic look, along with new darker blues and purples, especially along its main concourse leading from the central hub.

 A spaceship atop the Cool Scanner misting station is actually a prop from the 1986 film Flight of the Navigator.

 On July 9, 2019, the old entrance sign was removed.
 On September 17, 2019, a new entrance sign was built.

-On October 27, 2020, Since Walt Disney World reopened, after being temporarily closed during the ongoing COVID-19 pandemic, Walt Disney World announced that all recent entertainment shows are laid off, such as Citizens of Hollywood at Disney's Hollywood Studios, due to dispute between the Actors' Equity Association and Walt Disney World.
+On October 27, 2020, since Walt Disney World reopened, after being temporarily closed during the ongoing COVID-19 pandemic, Walt Disney World announced that all recent entertainment shows are laid off, such as Citizens of Hollywood at Disney's Hollywood Studios, due to dispute between the Actors' Equity Association and Walt Disney World.

 In 2021, following Walt Disney World's reopening, Magic Kingdom announced that a new Halloween live show entitled DJ Dance Party will premiere at Rockettower Plaza Stage during Disney After Hours: BOO Bash in time for Walt Disney World's 50th anniversary celebration.
+On March 26, 2025, Magic Kingdom announced that the original version of the attraction would be temporarily closed on August 4, 2025 for refurbishment, and it would be reopen in 2026, with new vehicles, blasters, targets, animatronics, and scenes, as part of Walt Disney World Resort's 55th anniversary celebration.
+On October 27, 2025, Magic Kingdom announced that Cool Ship was being permanently closed to make way for a new snack stand, AstroFizz, which is opened on November 1, 2025 in Tomorrowland.